UnityMultiplayer/UnityTranslate/README.md

 ### Credits & Acknowledgements
 Thank you to [Argos Open Tech](https://www.argosopentech.com/) for developing [LibreTranslate](https://libretranslate.com) & [ArgosTranslate](https://github.com/argosopentech/argos-translate).<br>
+An additional thank you is deserved to OpenNMT for developing [CTranslate2](https://github.com/OpenNMT/CTranslate2).<br>
-Without LibreTranslate, this project would have been made significantly more expensive, and the translation system would have been impossible to develop for free.
+Without either of these libraries, this project would have been made significantly more expensive, and the translation system would have been impossible to develop for free.